Website Preloader

 What is Stevia?

-As the sweetness of stevia is 200-450 times that of sugar, it may also save food and beverage manufacturers somewhere between 40 – 70% in cost.
+As the sweetness of stevia is 200-450 times that of sugar, it may also save food and beverage manufacturers somewhere between 40 – 70% in sweetener costs.

 HOWTIAN’s stevia is sourced from carefully managed plantations, which allows us to guarantee consistency and uniformity in the quality of our stevia leaf extracts.